pymunge.util package¶

 Bases:

-should be set during the definition of the diagnostic message and contain a 3 character wide unique identifier.- code = 1¶
+DiagnosticMessagerecords an issue that occurred during the munge process.
+TheTOPICdetermines the module or topic in which the issue occurred.
+TheSCOPEshould be set during the definition of the diagnostic message and contain a 3 character wide unique identifier.- CODE = 1¶

 - class pymunge.util.diagnostic.DiagnosticMessageMeta(name, bases, dct)¶